xxwizardxx117/Visionary-Scribe/README.md

 | 720 * 720   |                |                   |                       |
 | 720 * 1024  |                |                   |                       |
 | 1024 * 1024 | 51 sec         |     40-50min              | 50                    |
+* These scores are evaluated for RTX 3060 Mobile graphic card.
+If  higher spec hardware is used score may vary.

 * This is still begin worked upon and times will be added soon.

 <br>
 <br>
 <br>